FAQ

 What is Sound Studies and Sonic Arts?

-Sound Studies and Sonic Arts is a low-residency, part-time postgraduate program, that is aimed at professionals working in the field of sound with a university degree or exceeding creative talent.
-The program serves to deepen theoretical and practical skills of audio related theory and practice, particularly in cultural studies, musicology, aesthetics, sound art, performance, architecture, design and media production.
+Sound Studies and Sonic Arts is a low-residency, part-time postgraduate program, that is aimed at professionals with a university degree or exceeding creative talent who work in the field of sound.
+The program deepens the theoretical and practical skills of audio related theory and practice, particularly within the contexts of cultural studies, musicology, aesthetics, sound art, performance, architecture, design and media production.

 What is the program duration?